beynar/svelte-rpc/README.md

     // Middlewares can be async or sync and are called in parallel,
     // You can add as many middlewares as you want as arguments of the procedure function if (!event.locals.user) {
-      error(401, 'You must be logged in to use this procedure');
+      error(401, "You must be logged in to use this procedure");
     }
     // The return of the middleware will be available in the ctx object of the handle function return { user: event.locals.user };